West African bloc sends mission to Niger to negotiate with coup leaders | Law-Order

 West African bloc sends mission to Niger to negotiate with coup leaders

-"The UK very much welcomes ECOWAS' actions and (they) are indeed decisive actions with a strong commitment to democracy," said British Foreign Secretary James Cleverly after meeting Nigerian President Bola Tinubu in Abuja on Wednesday.
-The coup leaders announced overnight they had reopened Niger's land and air borders with Algeria, Burkina Faso, Mali, Libya and Chad after closing them last week.
+"There is a need to demonstrate that we cannot only bark but can bite," he told reporters, as regional defence chiefs started a two-day meeting in the Nigerian capital Abuja.
+ECOWAS has struggled to contain a democratic backslide in West Africa and had vowed that coups would no longer be tolerated after military takeovers in member states Mali, Burkina Faso and Guinea and an attempted coup in Guinea-Bissau in the last two years.

-West African regional bloc ECOWAS sent a delegation to Niger on Wednesday to negotiate with the military officers who seized power in last week's coup, while regional defence chiefs met in neighbouring Nigeria.
-The Economic Community of West African States (ECOWAS) has imposed sanctions on Niger and said it could authorise the use of force if the coup leaders do not reinstate elected President Mohamed Bazoum within a week from last Sunday.
+West African regional bloc ECOWAS sent a delegation to Niger on Wednesday to negotiate with the military officers who seized power in a coup last week, hoping to find a diplomatic solution before they have to decide whether or not to intervene.
+The Economic Community of West African States (ECOWAS) has imposed sanctions on Niger and threatened to authorise the use of force if the coup leaders do not reinstate elected President Mohamed Bazoum within a week from last Sunday.

 "The military option is the very last option on the table, the last resort, but we have to prepare for the eventuality," said Abdel-Fatau Musah, ECOWAS Commissioner for Political Affairs, Peace and Security.
-"There is a need to demonstrate that we cannot only bark but can bite," he told reporters in Abuja.
+"There is a need to demonstrate that we cannot only bark but can bite," he told reporters, as regional defence chiefs started a two-day meeting in the Nigerian capital Abuja.

-The delegation to Niger is being led by former Nigerian military leader Abdulsalami Abubakar, who arrived on Wednesday to start talks with the junta, Musah said.
-The junta in Niger is led by the former head of Bazoum's presidential guard, General Abdourahmane Tiani, who shut Bazoum in his palace last Wednesday and later declared himself head of state.

-ECOWAS has struggled to contain a democratic backslide in West Africa, as member states Mali, Burkina Faso and Guinea have also seen coups in the last two years, along with an attempted coup in Guinea-Bissau.
-The regional bloc has taken its hardest line yet on Niger, prompting Mali and Burkina Faso, also ruled by juntas, to say that any intervention in Niger would be considered a declaration of war against them too.
+ECOWAS has struggled to contain a democratic backslide in West Africa and had vowed that coups would no longer be tolerated after military takeovers in member states Mali, Burkina Faso and Guinea and an attempted coup in Guinea-Bissau in the last two years.
+The 15-nation regional bloc has taken its hardest line yet on Niger, prompting Mali and Burkina Faso, also ruled by juntas, to say that any military intervention in Niger would be considered a declaration of war against them too.

+The ECOWAS delegation to Niger is being led by former Nigerian military leader Abdulsalami Abubakar, who arrived on Wednesday to start talks with the junta.
+Abubakar, a retired army general, served as Nigeria's head of state for a year before holding elections and handing back power to civilians in 1999.

+"The task of restoring democratic governance in Niger is fraught with potential hurdles and complications," said General Christopher Musa, Nigeria's Chief of Defence and Chairman of the ECOWAS Defence Chiefs.
+"Our decisions will send a strong message about our commitment to democracy, our intolerance for unconstitutional changes of government, and our dedication to regional stability," he said at the meeting in Abuja.

 Niger is the world's seventh-biggest producer of uranium, the radioactive metal widely used for nuclear energy and treating cancer.
-The EU Commission said earlier this week that it had sufficient inventories of natural uranium to mitigate any short-term supply risks.
+The European Union said earlier this week that it had sufficient inventories of natural uranium to mitigate any short-term supply risks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)